deminearchiver/Obtainium/README.md

 ### Self-built only

-Unfortunately, this fork does not provide any builds.
+For now, this fork does not provide any builds.
 If you want to use this version the app, you'll have to build it from source.

 #### What about codesigning?